340B State Legislation: Michigan

 Overview

-The Michigan state legislature is considering policies (HB5350 and SB1779) that would exacerbate the inflationary impact of 340B on employers and working families.
+The Michigan state legislature is considering legislation that would exacerbate the inflationary impact of the 340B program on employers and working families.

 The 340B program enables participating hospitals to purchase medications at significant discounts and sell them to plan sponsors at the prevailing rate, a “buy low, sell high” scheme that results in profits at the expense of working families.
-There is no guarantee that 340B profits are passed to vulnerable patients in local communities, while raising prices due to incentives for steep markups on medications, lost rebates, health system consolidation, and incentives to prescribe higher-cost drugs and fewer biosimilars.
+There is no guarantee that 340B profits are passed to vulnerable patients in local communities.
+At the same time, the program raises prices by incentivizing hospital systems to markup medications, consolidate, and prescribe more, higher-cost drugs and fewer biosimilars.

-Unfortunately, the Michigan Legislature is considering a bill, SB 1179 and HB 5350, that would raise healthcare costs for Michigan families and perpetuate healthcare consolidation by exacerbating the impact of 340B on purchasers and employees.
+Unfortunately, Michigan policymakers are considering proposals that would exacerbate the impact of 340B, further increasing healthcare costs for Michigan families and perpetuating healthcare consolidation.
 The National Alliance and the Michigan Health Purchasers Coalition together urge policymakers to oppose this legislation.

 340B Employer Resources